Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 - [APOLLO16 ](https://www.mc-market.org/resources/16271/) - A 1.16.5 Purpur fork with a built in system monitor and optimized block and chunk ticking methods.

-- [LightSpigot 1.8.8](https://www.mc-market.org/resources/16933/) - A free 1.8.8 Spigot fork focused on adding some optimizations and features for HCF servers, like enderpearls teleporting through slabs.
+- [LightSpigot 1.8.8](https://www.mc-market.org/resources/16933/) - A free 1.8.8 TacoSpigot fork focused on adding some optimizations and features for HCF servers, like enderpearls teleporting through slabs.

-- [LightSpigot 1.16.5](https://www.mc-market.org/resources/17753/) - A 1.16.5 Spigot fork with some spawner / general performance optimizations and custom knockback editing.
+- [LightSpigot 1.16.5](https://www.mc-market.org/resources/17753/) - A 1.16.5 Paper fork with some spawner / general performance optimizations and custom knockback editing.

 - [VoltaneSpigot](https://www.mc-market.org/threads/571429/) - A 1.8.8 based TacoSpigot fork with built in 1.7 - 1.16 client support with multi thread support, custom knockback editing, discord server integration, and a lot of factions based features.